Kei Horie

-Kei Horie (堀江 慶, Horie Kei) is a Japanese writer, film producer, director and former actor.
+Kei Horie (堀江 慶, Horie Kei) is a Japanese writer, film producer, director, editor and former actor.
 He is known as Gaku Washio/GaoYellow in 2001's Super Sentai's series, Hyakujuu Sentai GaoRanger.
 He reprised his role on one more occasion in the Super Sentai teamup, Hurricanger vs Gaoranger in 2003.
 His older brother, Kazuma Horie, is a voice actor.